Greece Moments Greece Moments

 Andros Cooking Class at Votsalo Seaside

-For amateur cooks who would like to learn more about the traditional Greek cuisine, we recommend a cooking class in Andros.
+For amateur cooks who would like to learn more about traditional Greek cuisine, we recommend a cooking class in Andros.
 Our cooking class took place under the guidance of the charismatic Katharina, owner of the Tou Zozef tavern, at Votsalo Seaside Estate.

 cooking class andros votsalo seaside estate